samiatunivr/imcad/README.md

 So I developed the application (though the computation time is relatively high compared to the standard search engines) but looking at the result is worth waiting.

-To see a live demo of the application, please dont foreget to hestitate to try it yourself (www.klimble.com/sami/IMCAD)
+To see a live demo of the application, please dont hestitate to try it yourself (www.klimble.com/sami/IMCAD)